Alioramus

 Source: Brusatte, S. L. et al. (2009).
 A long-snouted, multihorned tyrannosaurid from the Late Cretaceous of Mongolia.
 PNAS, 106(41).

-When the first species, *Alioramus remotus*, was described by a Russian paleontologist in 1976, the fossil was fragmentary, leading some researchers to believe it might be a juvenile Tarbosaurus.
+When the first species, Alioramus remotus, was described by a Russian paleontologist in 1976, the fossil was fragmentary, and some researchers thought it might be a juvenile Tarbosaurus.
 However, in 2009, a more complete skeleton was discovered in Mongolia and described as a new species, *Alioramus altai*.
-This specimen clearly showed features unique to Alioramus, such as more horns and numerous air pockets within the skull, confirming it as a distinct genus.
+This specimen clearly showed features unique to Alioramus, such as more horns and numerous cavities within the skull, confirming it as a distinct genus.

 Interestingly, all Alioramus fossils discovered so far are believed to be from young individuals (juveniles to sub-adults).
-Therefore, what a fully mature adult Alioramus looked like remains a mystery.
+Therefore, what a fully mature Alioramus looked like remains a mystery.
 For example, did the nasal horns become larger and more elaborate with age?
 Did the body become more robust?
-Many questions remain, awaiting future discoveries.
+Many questions remain, and we await new discoveries.